TSSG/Iot-Subscriber/README.md

 To deploy the InfluxDB container, `make build_db` from the base directory.

 ## Deployment
-To deploy the storage manager, navigate to the base directory in the terminal and
+To deploy the Subscriber, navigate to the base directory in the terminal and

 `make run` to run the `IoT Subscriber` service.